 A master drummer whose fluid, melodic approach and embrace of electronics helped shape the sound of jazz fusion and modern improvisational music.

-Bob Moses speaks a complex, rhythmic language all his own.
-Emerging from the creative ferment of Boston in the late 1960s, he quickly became a sought-after collaborator for musicians who valued texture and spontaneity over sheer power.
-His style, a flowing, melodic conversation across the kit, made him a perfect fit for the pioneering work of Gary Burton's quartet and the early fusion experiments of Larry Coryell.
-Moses was never content to stay within traditional boundaries; he was an early adopter of electronic drums and synthesizers, weaving them into his acoustic sound with a composer's ear.
-This forward-thinking approach defined his own bands, like the innovative group Mozown.
-While perhaps less a household name than some of his peers, his influence is deeply embedded in the fabric of modern jazz drumming.
-For over five decades, he has been a teacher and a perpetual explorer, his playing a testament to the idea that rhythm can be as expressive and singing as any horn or melody.
+Bob Moses played drums on Gary Burton's pioneering quartet recordings and early Larry Coryell fusion experiments.
+Emerging from Boston's creative ferment in the late 1960s, he became a sought-after collaborator for musicians who valued texture and spontaneity.
+His style—a flowing, melodic conversation across the kit—made him a perfect fit.
+Moses adopted electronic drums and synthesizers early, weaving them into his acoustic sound with a composer's ear.
+This forward-thinking approach defined his own bands, including the innovative group Mozown.
+For over five decades, he has taught and explored.
+His playing demonstrates that rhythm can be as expressive as any horn or melody.
+Born in 1948, he continues to perform and record.

 1946–1964